-The board of directors of Westar Energy, Inc. (the "Company") is soliciting proxies for the 2011 Annual Meeting of Shareholders.
+The board of directors of Westar Energy, Inc. (the "Company") is soliciting proxies for the 2016 Annual Meeting of Shareholders.
 This proxy statement and the accompanying proxy card contain information about the items you will vote on at the annual meeting.
-We began mailing these documents to shareholders on or about April 8, 2011.
+This proxy statement and the Annual Report on Form 10-K for the year ended December 31, 2015 are first being mailed or made available on the Internet on or about April 1, 2016.